tsedio/tsed/docs/docs/model.md

 JSON Schema includes a few keywords and Ts.ED provide also theses corresponding decorators like @@Title@@, @@Description@@, @@Default@@, @@Examples@@ that aren’t strictly used for validation, but are used to describe parts of a schema.

-None of these “annotation” keywords are required, but they are encouraged for good practice, and can make your schema “self-documenting”.
+None of these `annotation` keywords are required, but they are encouraged for good practice, and can make your schema `self-documenting`.

 <Tabs class="-code">
   <Tab label="Model">